You might know a domain as what you type into your browser when you are trying to go to a website. Fastmail’s domain, for instance, is

-You can host the email for your domains with Fastmail, providing at least one admin of the account has a Standard or Professional plan.
+In order to use custom domains with Fastmail, at least one admin of the account must be on a non-Basic subscription plan.

 Domains can be purchased through a domain registrar.
 A domain registrar is a company that manages the purchase and ownership of domain names on the Internet.